Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-variable.rst

 Trying to unbind a variable that is not an array will return a 400 response from the server.

-Derived arrays cannot be split on its subvariables.
-They need to first be integrated (by PATCHing `null` to its derivation expression, making them non derived for good) and then unbinding.
-Or just accessing the variables the derivation expression refers to since derived arrays do not remove its subvariable dependencies from the dataset.
+A derived array cannot be unbound.
+It must first be integrated (by PATCHing `null` to its derivation expression, making it non-derived for good) and may then be unbound.
+Since this "undoes" the array, you should first see if there's a way to refer to either a subvariable of the derived array, or one of the variables or subvariables from which it is derived, rather than unbinding.

 DELETE
 ^^^^^^